To see the most recent updates to this page see the Blog Update page.

 “We are looking at this now.
 We certainly do want to improve this, but be aware these changes can end up being far-reaching so we need to be sure they make sense […] It’s one of those things that’s coming.”

-Ship Call Signs – In reply to a question asking whether station announcers would change your call sign to that of your Ship ID Sandro commented that,
+Ship Call Signs – In reply to a question asking whether station announcers would change your call sign to that of your Ship ID, Sandro Sammarco commented,

 “This is something they are looking to and the audio team are keen on this.”